Franz-Josef-Danner/tracking/README.md

 Newly created markers receive the prefix `NEU_` during each attempt.
 If the detected count falls in the expected range they are renamed to `TRACK_`; if not they are deleted and detection runs again.
+After tracking forward and removing tracks that are too short, the remaining `TRACK_` markers are renamed to `GOOD_` so they are skipped in subsequent iterations.
 During the tracking cycle the RAM cache is cleared automatically before jumping to the next frame.